ahtn/keyplus/nrf24lu1/README.md

-# nrf24lu1+ key+ dongle
+# nrf24lu1+ port

-The nrf24lu1+ code acts as a USB wireless dongle for other keyboards, and can not function as a keyboard by itself.
+The nRF24LU1+ port acts as a wireless dongle for other keyplus keyboards.

+## Functions support

+* USB
+* nRF24 wireless receiver